 This is another very dangerous myth that leads to major problems.
 SMB managers often think that if the company does not work in the public space, it is safe from attacks.
 However, this could not be farther from the truth.

-Also, note that many data breaches happen as a result of insider carelessness or malicious intent – for example, the most data breaches in 2019 were caused by unprotected databases which were a result of the carelessness of an employee (the database was never meant to be publicly available).
+Also, note that many data breaches happen as a result of insider carelessness or malicious intent – for example, one of the most common types of data breaches is unprotected databases which were a result of the carelessness of an employee (the database was never meant to be publicly available).

-While having public-facing assets increases the cybersecurity challenges, not having one does not automatically make you safe.
+While having public-facing assets increases the cybersecurity challenges, not having one does not automatically mean you have good data protection.
 To be secure, you should protect your internal assets and authenticated assets just as well as your external assets.

 5. “We’re safe because there is no gain in hacking us”